[Study Results] 20 Most Common Small Business Website Mistakes

 How self-moving elements harm the user experience

-- Animated post carousels result in less clicks.
+- Animated post carousels result in fewer clicks.

 - Testimonial carousel doesn’t give your visitors enough time to read.

-- Interchanging background images make it hard to concentrate on reading the text (and make your brain hurt).
+- Background images that move make it hard to concentrate on reading the text (and make your brain hurt).

-- Client logos that fly in and out keep your visitors from moving along your sales funnel while they stare at your interchanging logos wondering whether there is more to come.
+- Client logos that fly in and out keep your visitors from moving along your sales funnel while they stare at your rotating logos wondering whether there is more to come.

 Can it get any worse?
 Yes, it can!